 04 of 10

-A classic Cantonese home-cooked dish -- tomato is cooked with beef that has been marinated in oyster sauce.
-A bit of sugar helps balance the slightly acidic taste of the tomatoes.Continue to 5 of 10 below.
+Beef with tomato is a favorite home-cooked dish in the Cantonese region.
+In it, the tomato is cooked with a beef cut like sirloin or round steaks that have been marinated in oyster sauce.
+A bit of sugar helps balance the slightly acidic taste of the tomatoes and the stir-fry medley is completed with celery, onions, ginger, and cloves.Continue to 5 of 10 below.

 05 of 10

-Another example of Cantonese home-cooking -- beef and sweet bell peppers are cooked in a savory black bean sauce.
-Perfect as a main dish or part of a multi-course meal.
+Enjoy the perfect combination of beef and sweet bell peppers cooked in a savory black bean sauce.
+Like many of the other recipes, you'll also add garlic and ginger and create a marinade with a few simple ingredients.
+This one's perfect as a main dish or part of a multi-course meal.

 06 of 10